• Skip to primary navigation

 Solid or Liquid Coconut Oil?

 Use solid coconut oil!
 Your coconut oil will be solid during cold winter months.
-But, if you live in a warmer place or during hot summer months, make sure to refrigerate your oil for a few hours before using in the recipe.
+But, if you live in a warmer place or during hot summer months, make sure to refrigerate your oil for a few hours before using in the recipe or other coconut oil recipes.

 Why is this step important?
 When the date and almond butter mixture is processed, the oils from the almond butter and coconut oil will seperate.
 Solid coconut oil will keep that to a minimum.